 To help guide your efforts, we have put together the list, “Ten of the best flowers for bees.”

 All of the plants and flowers that we selected for the piece are low-allergy, low-maintenance and will grow happily in pots, on balconies, or on a sunny windowsill if you don’t have much room to spare.
+If you’re feeling a little more hardcore about wanting to help honey bees, then you’ll want to check out our definitive guide to beekeeping for beginners.

 What do bee’s do for us?